-This Girl Can campaign returns with a new message #FitGotReal
+This Girl Can campaign returns #FitGotReal

 The latest Active Lives Adult Survey from Sport England highlights these imbalances, with women in lower paid, routine jobs almost twice as likely to be inactive (doing less than 30 minutes of exercise a week).
 This compares to women in senior and managerial roles (33.5% compared to 17.7%).
 The survey also showed significant differences in activity levels amongst women of different ethnicity, with women of a South Asian background (36%) and black women (29.4%) more likely to be inactive than white British women (25.3%).

 Sport England insight shows that reasons for this difference could be down to a mix of practical and emotional pressures.
 For example a lack of time, fear of judgement and lack of confidence.
 The research also highlights that many of these pressures come from the way the media often portray exercise as being for women who have the money to afford gym memberships, expensive sports clothes or plenty of free time.